The humor effect is a cognitive bias that causes people to remember information better when they perceive it as humorous.

 “…an explorer in Africa, talking to a few native children who watch him somewhat surprised.
 Behind the explorer, and without his being aware of it, is a huge crocodile with a wide-open mouth, ready to swallow him.
 He, addressing the kids, says, ‘There is no need to be afraid of crocodiles; around here their average length is only about 50 centimeters.’
 One of the children says to another, ‘This guy had better think about the standard deviation, too.'”

-Throughout the semester, the use of humor by the lecturer was calculated and methodical, with no more than three or four jokes appearing in a single lesson, and with some lessons featuring no humor at all.
+Throughout the semester, the lecturer used humor in a methodical and careful manner, with no more than three or four jokes appearing in a single lesson, and with some lessons featuring no humor at all.
 When the lecturer did use humor, they did so in the following way:

 - First, the lecturer taught a statistical concept.

 - Then, the lecturer illustrated this concept with a cartoon or a joke.

 - Finally, after the laughter subsided, the lecturer repeated the underlying concept which the students just learned.